ABS 2024 Workshops

 You can register for this workshop on the conference registration form.

-Workshop 5: SIGNAL: Peer-mentoring Circles for Graduate Students in Animal Behavior (Virtual)
+Workshop 5: SIGNAL: Peer-mentoring Circles for Graduate Students in Animal Behavior (Virtual prior to Conference)

 Chair: Beth Reinke, Elizabeth Hobson, Delia Shelton, Alex Trillo, Ginny Greenway, Alycia Lackey, Caitlin Wells